venkatramanrenganathan/venkatramanrenganathan.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Learning-based Controls"
 collection: teaching
-type: "Workshop"
+type: "Masters course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Lund University, Department of Automatic Control"
-date: 2015-01-01
+date: January 2022 - March 2022
-location: "City, Country"
+location: "Lund, Sweden"
 ---
 This is a description of a teaching experience.
 You can use markdown like any other post.

 Heading 1